elvispereira072/loja-app/README.md

 ## Project Overview

 This is a basic React project that showcases various elements on the screen, primarily using four free stock images.
-The design includes sections for testimonials, contact information, and special offers, although the latter two sections are not centered due to time constraints.
+The design includes sections for testimonials, contact information, and special offers.
+However, the testimonials, contact, and special offers sections are not centered due to time constraints, while the contact form and Google Maps are centered along with the footer.

 ## Technologies Used
 - **React**